KwatME/Medicine.md/Organ System/Lymphatic System/Blood/_problem/Thrombocytopenia.md

 # "

-Consumptive.
+Usually consumptive.
-Decreased production is rare and is associated with congenital syndromes like thrombocytopenia absent radii syndrome and Fanconi anemia.
+Decreased production is rare and associated with congenital syndromes like thrombocytopenia absent radii syndrome and Fanconi anemia.